 6. Tap “Gmail” to send the file to an email address.

-7. Enter the email address which you want to receive the file, and click send.
+7. Enter the email address to which you want to receive the file, and click send.

 8. Open the email on your iPhone and download the file.
-Now you can read your previous chats as a text document at your leisure.
+Now you can read your previous chats as a text document at your leisure – or use it to restore WhatsApp backup later.

 Can iPhone restore WhatsApp from Google Drive?